-The laboratory classes are scheduled for 3 hours per week starting from Week 3 (except for Mon and Fri labs as they start their labs in Week 2).
+The laboratory classes are scheduled for 3 hours per week starting from Week 2 with Remote Lab familiarisation, mainly for online students, but also compulsory for in-person students in case they have to self-isolate due to the ongoing COVID-19 pandemic.
 The lab experiments have been deliberately designed to provide practical, hands-on exposure to the concepts covered in lectures soon after they are covered in class.
-You are required to attend all laboratories.
-Laboratory attendance WILL be kept.
+You are required to attend all laboratories to pass the lab component of the course.

-In response to COVID-19, a new system of remote labs was developed by Dr. Arash Khatamianfar in collaboration with Nelson Fu and the professional staff of the School of EET in 2020.
+In response to COVID-19 in early 2020, a new system of remote labs was developed by Dr. Arash Khatamianfar in collaboration with the professional staff and top students in the School of EE&T and was deployed across many other courses.
 This allows students to get access to the lab computer remotely via MS Teams.
-This new approach enables students to still work in pairs similar to the face-to-face labs.
+This new approach enables students to still work in pairs similar to the in-person labs.
 Students can work collaboratively to control the lab equipment and will have access to live video feed of the device being controlled.
-The Remote labs are reserved only for students who are stuck in overseas due to border closures.
-The rest of students re encouraged to attend the labs in person.
+The remote labs are reserved only for students who are stuck overseas due to border closures or when students must self-isolate.
+The rest of students must attend the labs in person.

-Laboratory Exemption

-There is NO laboratory exemption for this course.
+Laboratory Exemption: There is NO laboratory exemption for this course.
 Regardless of whether equivalent labs have been completed in previous courses, all students enrolled in this course must successfully complete the laboratory component of this course.
 If, for medical reasons, you are unable to attend a lab (note that a valid medical certificate must be provided), you will need to request to attend the catch-up labs, arranged by the head lab demonstrator.